+If you’re a Central New Jersey resident who needs comprehensive furnace installation services, Edison Heating & Cooling is here!
 When properly cared for, a furnace should last anywhere from 15 to 20 years — so most homeowners don’t deal with furnace installations often.
 However, if you’ve purchased a home with an older furnace, you may find that the replacement task falls on your shoulders.
-With help from Edison Heating & Cooling, you don’t have to choose or install a new furnace alone; we’ll start from the very beginning with a free estimate and evaluation to help you make decisions.
-Then our certified HVAC team can safely install a gas or electric furnace, and return each year to make sure your investment for decades to come.
+With our help, you won’t have to choose and install a new furnace alone.
+We’ll start from the very beginning with a free estimate and evaluation to help you make decisions.
+Then, our certified HVAC team will safely install a gas or electric furnace and tune it up each year to make sure your investment lasts for decades to come.

 Update Your Oil Heating System

-What’s the Difference Between Electric and Gas Furnaces?
+What’s The Difference Between Electric & Gas Furnaces?

-A furnace is an expensive investment, so it makes sense if you want to explore the different options and do your research before deciding.
+A furnace is an expensive investment, so it makes sense if you want to explore several options and do your research on your options.
 Both gas and electric furnaces have their advantages, so it’s up to you and our professional recommendations (based on your house type) to choose what’s right for your home.

 Gas furnaces operate using natural gas pumped in from a public utility line.
 When the indoor temperature drops below the temperature on your thermostat settings, the furnace will ignite a gas jet inside a combustion chamber to heat the air that passes into the chamber and out through your air ducts.
-The advantage of a gas furnace is that you’ll enjoy consistent, even heating at energy-efficient prices, which can offset the fact that gas furnaces are more expensive to install upfront.
-However, because combustion is involved, there is an increased risk of fire hazard.
+The advantage of a gas furnace is that you’ll enjoy consistent, even heating at energy-efficient prices.
+This helps offset the fact that gas furnaces are more expensive to install upfront.

 An electric furnace, meanwhile, is smaller and less expensive to install.
 Instead of a combustion chamber, an electric furnace reduces the risk of fire by using electric elements to heat a series of coils inside an air chamber.
 Just like a gas furnace, once the air in the chamber is warm, it passes through the air ducts and into your home.
 The drawback is that even though an electric furnace is cheaper initially, it can be more expensive to operate and less consistent in heating ability.